Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/SecondProject-ScoreKeeperApp/README.md

 5. The layout contains a ‘reset’ button.

-6. "The code adheres to all of the following best practices:
+6. The code adheres to all of the following best practices:

 Text sizes are defined in sp
 Lengths are defined in dp